What is the ACE Mentor program?

 In addition, every qualified high school senior who goes on to ACE degree paths in college is eligible for a local scholarship.

-To learn more, we caught up with Mike Frisbie, PE, ACE Mentor Program of Greater San Antonio Chairman, Senior Vice President & Marketplace Leader for Central Texas for Raba Kistner, Inc.
+To learn more, we caught up with Mike Frisbie, PE, ACE Mentor Program of Greater San Antonio Chairman, Senior Vice President & Marketplace Leader for San Antonio and Austin for Raba Kistner, Inc.